Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Kevin was the first to settle down again. "...I’m on your side," he repeated, resting his elbows on the table with a defeated set to his shoulders.
 "Really guys, I am.
 But we ain’t talkin’ about facts and hard choices and difficult truths here, we’re talking about *public opinion,* and there ain’t nothin’ more fickle."

-Julian gave him the most disgusted look Xiu had ever seen him wear. *"Fuck* public opinion.
+Julian gave him the most disgusted look Xiu had ever seen him wear. "*Fuck* public opinion.
 I don’t care what people think when the stakes are the *survival of a sapient species."*

 "You really think we’re gonna save them *without* public opinion on our side?"

-"If they’re so terrified of offending, or trampling, or what*ever* the fuck you’re worried about...then it wouldn’t matter, ‘cuz we wouldn’t have the will to act in the first place."
+"If they’re so terrified of offending, or trampling, or what*ever* the fuck you’re worried about... then it wouldn’t matter, ‘cuz we wouldn’t have the will to act in the first place."

 Kevin shook his head.
 "Will to act is a resource.
 You can farm it.
 We’re gonna *have* to farm it.
 ‘Cuz you guys are forgetting that hardly anybody outside this room even knows about the Hierarchy!
 How’re we gonna convince folks that these guys need our help if we can’t even say what they’re in danger *from?"*